Upload SourceMap During Project Build¶

 /**

-* Set the directory where relative paths should be calculated.
-The relative path of the uploaded sourcemaps should be included in the error path, therefore
+* Set the directory from which relative paths should be calculated.
+The relative path of uploaded sourcemaps should be included in the path that caused the error.
+Therefore,

-* this parameter controls the uploaded relative directory
+* the meaning of this parameter is to control the relative directory for upload.

-* Default relative path from execution directory to search directory path.relative(process.cwd(), filepath)
+* Default is the relative path from the execution directory to the search directory: path.relative(process.cwd(), filepath)

 */